-With the second quarter of 2019 underway, we’re beginning to get a sense of how this year is shaping up in terms of the biggest trends for enterprise professionals.
-Over the next few months, we’ll be taking an in-depth look at many of the topics we believe are going to be transformational for technology professionals and organizations working in artificial intelligence, big data, and the cloud.
-Below are our top five picks:
+As we approach the second half of 2020, we’re gaining a good sense of how this year is shaping up in terms of the biggest trends for enterprise professionals.
+Here’s a quick overview of just a few of the topics we believe are going to be transformational for technology professionals and organizations working in artificial intelligence, big data, and the cloud.

 1. The convergence of AI, IoT, and manufacturing